nicolasvancan/monvandb/diary/en/1_binary_trees_and_components/2_binary_tree_nodes.md

 # Tree Nodes

 The first day of implementation was a common day.
-My daily job was not tiring and I decided to start shaping the beginning of the BTree.
-The concept of the binary tree is a Data Structure based on nodes and leaves.
-I know that there are several types of trees but I'll implement the B+Tree, whose nodes are responsible to store other nodes or leaves positions, whereas leaves store Key Vlues (Bytes).
+My daily job was not tiring, and I decided to start shaping the beginning of the B-tree.
+The concept of the binary tree is a data structure based on nodes and leaves.
+I know that there are several types of trees, but I'll implement the B+Tree, whose nodes are responsible for storing other nodes or leaves positions, whereas leaves store key values (bytes).

 Preparing a byte structure to be saved within a file page is something that I had to think about.
 I normally ask myself some questions before I write something, and the questions were:

-- Will the structure need more than one type of bytes arrangement?
+- Will the structure need more than one type of byte arrangement?
 - Are they going to share any type of information?
 - What kind of information do I need?

-Answering the first question: **Yes!** since we have nodes and leaves, we have to create both structures.
-Sharing information would be good, both of them store something, either addresses to nodes or real values, so basically we can store information related to stored items, maybe the number of items in the page?
-Or even better, we can store how much space we have left in a page, or even what address belongs to the parent node.
+Answering the first question: **Yes!** Since we have nodes and leaves, we have to create both structures.
+Sharing information would be good; both of them store something, either addresses to nodes or real values, so basically, we can store information related to stored items, maybe the number of items on the page?
+Or even better, we can store how much space we have left on a page, or even what address belongs to the parent node.

 I think that starting with those basic information for both is enough.

-The basic (functional) bytes structure is not a hard task, working with IoT gave me a good idea of how to build data protocols for wireless comunication, building data sctructures out of byte arrays or **structs**.
-The bad news for me now is that everything was written in C in that time, not Golang.
+The basic (functional) byte structure is not a hard task; working with IoT gave me a good idea of how to build data protocols for wireless communication, building data structures out of byte arrays or **structs**.
+The bad news for me now is that everything was written in C at that time, not Golang.

-For those who have experience coding in C, what I want to build for basic data sctructure is something similar to the following C code:
+For those who have experience coding in C, what I want to build for basic data structure is something similar to the following C code:

 ```C
 #include <stdint.h>